-Our son, Hayden, lacks one class for his Associates degree, but about a year and a half ago he decided to buy a computer repair business.
+A few years ago, Hayden decided to buy a computer repair business.
 Not too long after he bought it, a local tv station invited him to appear for a short interview.
 It was a great opportunity that he didn’t want to pass up, but he began to worry that they would ask him about his education, or more pointedly whether he had a degree in computer science.

 When he was just nine months old I began sitting at the computer with him several times a week.
 While using a product called JumpStart Baby, he could touch any of the keys on the keyboard to see what would happen on the screen.
 As he grew, we graduated to JumpStart Toddler, then JumpStart Preschool, and so on, with each level gradually teaching more.
 By the time Hayden’s sister came along, he was almost four years old and while I was busy with the baby, he was able to start the computer, boot up his software, type in his name and do everything on his own.

 As Hayden grew up I felt like I saw an aptitude for technology, so I looked for opportunities to nurture it.
 Hayden had a passion for Legos and played with them throughout his childhood.
-Somewhere along the way I learned of Lego Robotics groups, and wished there was one in our area that he could join.
+Somewhere along the way I learned of Lego Robotics groups and wished there was one in our area that he could join.

 At the end of the camp, Mr. O invited eleven-year-old Hayden to take his high school computer science class.
 He went so far as to walk me to the Principal’s office to talk to her about it.
 She wasn’t there, and talking with her confused secretary was amusing, but the result was that the district’s rules wouldn’t allow it since Hayden wasn’t an enrolled student.
 Alternatively, Mr. O gave Hayden private lessons, teaching him different computer languages and beginning animation.
 Not too long after that we moved to the Ozarks.

 My husband’s background was in finance.
 Having worked for Morgan Stanley (previously Dean Witter) for over twenty years, he was talking to an old friend about the opportunity.
-His response was that Hayden would learn more from the business than he would with a college degree.
+The friend’s response was that Hayden would learn more from the business than he would with a college degree.
 We agreed, and with Scott’s expertise in finance, and my experience in advertising and customer service, we felt like we still had things we could teach him and that the business would provide that avenue.

-At one point, he was contacted about installing a new technology.
-I was amazed at how confidently he committed to learning it, and negotiated his rates.
+At one point, he was contacted about installing a new technology for a large company.
+I was impressed by how confidently he committed to learning it, and negotiated his rates.
 We asked him if he had any previous experience with the technology, and he said no, but that he could read the manual and figure it out.
 And he did.

 It was for Walmart and they hired him to do work for them in five states, installing lockers for their Pickup service.

 Once, on a radio program, I listened to a speaker talking about homeschoolers.
 He said that, in general, they have high self-esteem and are independent learners, and that those traits are beneficial to entrepreneurship.
 That has certainly held true for Hayden.